Categories

 At some point before dawn the clock struck 50 years to the moment that the town of Amityville on the South Shore of Long Island became destined to have its name appropriated for no fewer than 45 and as many as 54 horror films, the most recent of which, and we shit you not, is titled Amityville Backpack, the premise apparently that a possessed backpack originated in the house in which a tragic massacre occurred 50 years ago.
 Backpack is at least the third straight-to-DVD (and that’s DVD, not Blu-ray, not video on demand) Amityville film that became available for sale earlier this year on Amazon, right off the heels of Amityville Ripper and Amityville Bigfoot.

-And actually Backpack is not the most recent, since that one's Amazon page says it was released in June.
-Once Upon a Time in Amityville dropped.
-Apparently it's a "Western" themed horror even though Amityville is on the East Coast and… You can get it in a $15.58 two-pack with Jurassic Exorcist.
+And actually Backpack is not the most recent, since that one’s Amazon page says it was released in June.
+Once Upon a Time in Amityville dropped in September.
+Apparently it’s a “Western” themed horror even though Amityville is on the East Coast and… You can get it in a $15.58 two-pack with Jurassic Exorcist.
 Both films list the director as Mark Polonia and bill Ken Van Sant as the lead actor.

 Nice to see folks still getting work in the money laundering industry these days…